Skip to main content

 How do I calculate maintenance calories?

-Maintenance calories are your TDEEโ€”the calories needed to maintain your current weight.
-Calculate maintenance calories by finding your BMR (with this TDEE calculator using Mifflin-St Jeor, Harris-Benedict, or Katch-McArdle) and multiplying by your activity level.
-The result is your TDEE (maintenance).
+Maintenance calories are your TDEE, the calories needed to maintain your current weight.
+Find your BMR with Mifflin-St Jeor, Harris-Benedict, or Katch-McArdle, then multiply by your activity level; that product is TDEE (maintenance).
 For weight loss, eat below TDEE; for gain, eat above.

 BMR vs TDEE for weight loss?